dilshan5/rnd-qa-assignment-dilshan5-web/README.md

 4. Once the installion is complete - ` npx playwright test`

-Precondition: You to need to make sure Petclinic service is UP and accessible via http://localhost:8080/
+Precondition: You to need to make sure Petclinic service is UP and accessible via http://localhost:8080/ [Once docker is installed, make sure it's up and running.
+Then run `docker-compose up`]

 ## How to generate allure test report
 1. Generate allure report - `npx allure generate ./allure-results --clean`